NeuroTechX/ntx_slack_archive/devices.md

 >
 Looking just at the picture from the headset, i would say you better have short hair to get anything from it.

+4/10/2017 3:12 PM

+ **bciguy** :

+ >alexandre.barachant do your electrodes protrude out of the case?
+Looking at this type of design it really seems like the best signal quality will be maybe comparable to earlier studies of EEG measured through the hair.
+I remember the signal attenuation being very high for those approaches, not to mention the uncontrollable factor of differing hair styles/thicknesses etc when targeting such an EEG device to consumer markets.